johnfaber2801/Assessment-T1A2/README.md

 ![mobileviewaboutme2](/assets/Mobile%20view%20about%20me2.png)

-*note* 2 screenshot added as scroll down needed to explore all the content.
+*note*: 2 screenshot added as scroll down needed to explore all the content.

 #### Tablet